Rankin2000/automa/README.md

     1. Download FLOSS binary to automa's directory.
     2. Download CAPA binary to automa's directory.
     3. Install Volatility.
-    4. Downlaod RAMSCAN and CMDCheck from https://github.com/TazWake/volatility-plugins to directory "volatility" within automa's directory.
+    4. Download RAMSCAN and CMDCheck from https://github.com/TazWake/volatility-plugins to directory "volatility" within automa's directory.
        *Note: Volatility.py utilises hard-coded directories which can be adapted to your setup.*
     6. Install VirusTotal API Python Library, vt-py.
        *Note: You will have to replace the api key in automa.py with your own*